copier-org/copier/docs/updating.md

           # Prevent committing .rej files
           - id: forbidden-files
             name: forbidden files
+            description:
-            entry: found Copier update rejection files; review and remove them before merging.
+                found Copier update rejection files; review and remove them before merging.
             language: fail
             files: "\\.rej$"
 ```

 !!! note

-    For shared project that use both "rej" and "inline" depending on the user,
+    For projects that use both `rej` and `inline` depending on each user's preference,
-    you can add both repo to you `pre-commit-config.yaml` file, making sure that none
+    you can add both hooks to your `pre-commit-config.yaml` file, making sure that no
-    of these files are committed.
+    unresolved merge conflicts are committed.

 ## Never change the answers file manually